rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 **GEN2 Behavior Testing Steps**
 1. Create a file/directory in Gen2  with explicit permissions via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
-     *	Step2: : Perform read or write operation on Gen2 file with connected SPN as owner of  the file
+     *	Step2: : Perform read or write operation on Gen2 file with explicit permissions and connected SPN as owner of  the file

 ## 6. SET PERMISSION WITH NO PERMISSION PROVIDED ##